osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 Normal Access
 ```

+This model reduces the amount of time that highly privileged permissions remain active.

 ---

-# 15. Example Scenario
+# 15. Example Administrative Scenario

 ## Scenario

-The Identity Administrator needs to create 20 new user accounts.
+An Identity Administrator needs to create 20 new user accounts.

 ## Recommended Process